Sustainability & Recycling

 Learning Proper Disposal Habits

 Although it may be tempting to discard a product after use right away, it’s important to read the label first.
-That’s because it contains all the information you need to know for proper disposal.
-Disposing of a product properly prevents accidental poisonings, especially concerning children and pets, and protects the environment and waterways from pollution and litter.
+That’s because the label contains all the information you need to know for proper disposal.
+Disposing of a product properly prevents accidental poisonings, especially concerning children and pets, and protects the environment and waterways from pollution.

 Not every product is recyclable, but the household products industry has invested in new technologies and innovations to change this.
-More products than ever can be recycled.
-Check out the label or visit How2Recycle.info for specific instructions and rules in your municipality.
+Check out the product label or visit How2Recycle.info for specific recycling instructions and rules in your municipality.

 Sustainability—products are smarter than ever